JonasKruckenberg/tauri-docs-wip/src/building/linux.md

 ## AppImage

-AppImage is a distribution format that does not rely on packages installed on the end-user system <!-- actually not 100% correct -->
-and instead bundles all dependencies and files needed by the application.
+AppImage is a distribution format that does not rely on packages installed on the end-user system and instead bundles all dependencies<!-- TODO: actually not 100% correct --> and files needed by the application.
 For this reason, the output file is larger but easier to distribute since it is supported on many Linux distributions and can be executed without installation, just making the file executable (`chmod a+x MyProject.AppImage`) and running it (`./MyProject.AppImage`).

 <!-- TODO: add note about building on the oldest system you want to support -->